Patrick-Yevych/492-project/README.md

 Intuitively, the continuation of an expression is everything "outside" of the expression itself.

-Typically, when manipulating coninuations, a function named shift is defined.
+Typically, when manipulating continuations, a new operation called shift is added.
 For any expression (shift k body), the continuation of the shift expression is bound to k as a function, and the body is evaluated (without evaluating the continuation).
 Here are some examples: